edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 ### Describe with an example how traceroute can discover the path taken from a packet toward a particular destination.

 ### What is MIMO and how it is used in the LTE and future generations cellular systems (5G)

-### Describe the functions that are performed in the different functional areas of a network and the main network topologies used in that areas.

 ### Provide a description of the fragmentation service in IPv6, explaining the pros and cons of the used approach.